jesseburke/react-development-monorepo/README.md

 ## Features

-- 3d view: rotate the camera by holding shift while click and dragging, or using two fingers on a touch screen (normal click and drag, or one finger, moves the display without rotating)
+- 3d view: the more vertical an arrow is, the more it is displaced in the z-direction.
+To see this, rotate the camera by holding shift while dragging the mouse, or or using two fingers on a touch screen (to move the display without rotating, use normal click and drag, or one finger on touch screen; to zoom in/out use pinch on a track pad or touch screen)

 ![title](assets/3d-direction-field.gif)